MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-prompt-engineering.md

     The model will likely respond with an answer to satisfy the prompt, split into a numbered list.
 This is an appropriate response, but suppose what you actually wanted was for the model to write a Python program that performs the tasks you described?

-12. Change the system message to `You are a coding assistant helping write python code.` and click **Save changes**
+12. Change the system message to `You are a coding assistant helping write python code.` and apply the changes.
 13. Resubmit the following prompt to the model:

     ```